astronomer/astronomer-cosmos/SECURITY.rst

 Scope
 =====

-When submitting vulnerabilities, please ensure that it is within scope.
-Out of scope will be ignored.
+When submitting vulnerabilities, please ensure that it is within the scope of the project.
+Out-of-scope vulnerability reports will be ignored.

 In-scope
 ........